Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-equal-height-columns.md

 }
 ```

-Now how do we get these columns to be next to each other and equal heights?
+Now how do we get these columns to be next to each other and of equal heights?

 ```css
 .container {